douglasswmcst/ss2025_swe302/practicals/practical6.md

 # Practical 6: Infrastructure as Code with Terraform and LocalStack

 **Learning Outcomes:**
-1. Use Terraform to define infrastructure on LocalStack AWS
+1. Use Terraform to define and provision infrastructure on LocalStack AWS
-2. Deploy a basic Next.js starter kit to LocalStack AWS using AWS CodePipeline
+2. Deploy a Next.js static website to AWS S3 using Infrastructure as Code
-3. Use Trivy to test Infrastructure as Code security
+3. Use Trivy to scan Infrastructure as Code for security vulnerabilities

 **Duration:** 2-3 hours

 ## Overview

 In this practical, you'll learn how to define, deploy, and secure cloud infrastructure using Infrastructure as Code (IaC).
-You'll use Terraform to provision AWS services locally via LocalStack, build a CI/CD pipeline with AWS CodePipeline, and scan your infrastructure code for security vulnerabilities using Trivy.
+You'll use Terraform to provision AWS S3 buckets locally via LocalStack, deploy a Next.js static website, and scan your infrastructure code for security vulnerabilities using Trivy.

 ### What You'll Build

-- **Infrastructure**: S3 buckets, IAM roles, CodePipeline, and CodeBuild using Terraform
+- **Infrastructure**: S3 buckets with website hosting using Terraform
-- **Application**: A Next.js static website deployed via automated pipeline
+- **Application**: A Next.js static website deployed to S3
 - **Security**: Trivy scanning to identify and fix IaC vulnerabilities

 ### Technologies

-- **Terraform**: Infrastructure as Code tool
+- **Terraform**: Infrastructure as Code tool for defining cloud resources
-- **LocalStack**: Local AWS cloud emulator
+- **LocalStack**: Local AWS cloud emulator (free tier)
-- **AWS CodePipeline**: CI/CD orchestration service
-- **AWS CodeBuild**: Build service for compiling and testing code
+- **AWS S3**: Object storage and static website hosting
 - **Next.js**: React framework for static site generation
 - **Trivy**: Security scanner for IaC and containers